pivorodrigues/devopstips/acsa.md

 _Remember the following:_

-  - When you create a VPC a default Route Table, Network Acces Control List (NACL) and a default Security Group are created
+  - When you create a VPC a default Route Table, Network Access Control List (NACL) and a default Security Group are created

-  - It won´t create any subnets, nor will it create a default internet gateway
+  - It won't create any subnets, nor will it create a default internet gateway

   - US-East-1A in your AWS account can be completely different availability zone to US-East-1A in another AWS account.
 The AZ's are randomized